How To Get Traffic To Your Website Without Social Media

 And, your website’s content must be optimized for search engine optimization.

-This means optimizing your website with the correct keywords, title tags, meta title, meta description, images, and subheadings.
+This means optimizing your website with the correct keywords in the following areas:

 8. Get Referral Traffic